newsuk/times-components/packages/link/README.md

 </TextLink>
 ```

-The web version of link also accepts a `responsiveLinkStyles` prop that allows
+The link accepts a `responsiveLinkStyles` prop that allows
 the resulting `<a>` tag to be styled responsively.

 Typically, apps will need to use the `onPress` callback to bubble up navigation